mickey014/leaguecoders/README.md

 ```
 and
 ```
-Setup the database and create your wordpress database
+Setup the database and create your own wordpress database
 ```

 ## Built With